mushrowan/yamos/README.md

 - **append_to_note** - append content to existing notes (perfect for todos!)
 - **delete_note** - remove notes from your vault

+- **batch_read_notes** - read a bunch of notes in one go
+- **batch_write_notes** - create/update multiple notes at once
+- **batch_delete_notes** - nuke several notes
+- **batch_append_to_notes** - append to multiple notes (why? because what if i need to add "- your mum" to "list of lovely women" and "done that" all at once)

+all batch operations use partial success - if one note fails (bad path, doesn't exist, whatever), the others still go through. the error comes through in the json report to your litle ai guy

 ### modes

 - **sse mode** (default): run as a web service for **claude.ai** - talk to